 The vinyl LP of this title had been the third 'live' album by Adge Cutler & The Wurzels, originally released in 1968.
-In 2003 it became the first of the original Adge Cutler albums to be produced in the CD format, and at the same time was also released as a cassette tape.
+On July 7th 2003 it became the first of the original Adge Cutler albums to be produced in the CD format, and at the same time was also released as a cassette tape.

 By 2000 EMI had dispensed with the traditional catalogue numbering system for their releases - between 1969 and 1982 they had an international coding system which they hoped would get adopted industry wide, and they used it worldwide for their own releases.
 By 2000 this system had been generally adopted and became the EAN/UPC barcode-based cataloguing system.
 This particular CD, based on the vinyl release SCX6263, was catalogued as 7243 5 84807 2 6. instead.